professionalsoftwarebuilder/Py_Treeview_Cursus_2/README.md

 The DAL has a dataBase class and a sqlQuery Class.
 The dataBase Class takes a path to de sqlite file to init.
 The sqlQuery takes a dataBase object to init.
-The sqlQuery also must be supplied a select statement with the fields you want to use named.
+The sqlQuery also must be supplied a select statement in whitch you must name the fields you want to use.
+The Other Crud statments are created by de sqlQuery class.
-Also te primary key must be the fist field in the select statement.
+Also te primary key must be the fist field in the select statement (only to comply with the Treeview).

 The sqlQuery has a (symplistic) "homemade" event system based on the "Observer pattern", hence the Observable and Observer classes.
-The callback in observer.notify gets his parameter through the *args of Observable.notify_observers.
+The callback in observer.notify gets his parameter through the \*args of Observable.notify_observers.
 (Hope that makes sence)
 The event system is used to propagate messages from the sqlQuery class to a (sort of) statusbar in the root-window.